SpencerWP99/SpencerWP99.github.io/_projects/Remy/index.md

 ---
 layout: post
 title: Remy - Automated Salad Assembly Robot
-description: A complex electro-mechanical system designed to automate fresh food production.
-Remy utilizes four primary mechatronic modules to handle bowls and dispense ingredients with high precision and sanitation.
+description: A complex electro-mechanical system designed to automate salad production and solve the challenges of the current day restaurant industry
 skills:
   - Mechatronics System Design
-  - Mechanism Architecture
+  - Product Design Cycle
   - Rapid Prototyping
+  - Lifecycle Testing
-  - Electromagnetics
+  - Data Analysis
   - Control Algorithms
   - DFMA
-  - FEA/CFD Simulation
+  - Leadership/Responsability
 main-image: /remy.jpg
 ---

 ## Remy Project Overview
 Remy is an automated salad-and-bowl production robot designed to solve the challenges of speed, consistency, and sanitation in commercial kitchens.
-As a core member of the engineering team at [Cibotica](https://cibotica.com), I led the mechanical design and development of the four primary modules that drive the system: a magnetic conveyor, a bowl denester, a vibration-based ingredient dispenser, and a synchronized bowl elevator.
+As a core member of the engineering team at [Cibotica](https://cibotica.com), I led/contributed to the mechanical design and development of Remy, primarily the four core modules that drive the system: the vibration-based ingredient dispensers, a magnetic conveyor, a bowl denester, and a synchronized bowl elevator.
 My work involved taking these subsystems from initial first-principles sketches through to pilot-ready hardware.

 {% include youtube-video.html id="EaUrFaaEMco" autoplay="false" width="100%" %}

 ---

-## Remy Lifecycle: From Alpha to Beta
+## Remy Lifecycle: From P.O.C to Pilot
-My involvement spanned the full product development lifecycle, moving from high-risk experimental R&D to a polished, pilot-ready product.
+My involvement spanned the full product development lifecycle, moving from experimental R&D prototyping to a polished, pilot-ready product.

-* **Alpha Phase (Concept & Proof of Concept):** I focused on rapid iteration and risk mitigation.
-During this stage, I utilized 3D printing and off-the-shelf components to validate the core "physics" of the robot—specifically testing the feasibility of moving magnetic trays through solid stainless steel.
-* **Beta Phase (Refinement & Pilot Production):** I transitioned the designs into manufacturable units.
-This involved rigorous **DFMA** (Design for Manufacturing and Assembly) to reduce part counts, sourcing CNC and sheet-metal components from external vendors, and implementing high-level feedback loops in the firmware.
+* **Proof of Concept (P.O.C.):** Very early stage concept version of the robot, a "skeleton" model made from 80-20 extrusion for the frame used to quickly prototype various revisions of each core module + test the concept of a salad-assembly robot, I help with finalizing the concepts through vigorous testing and initial data-logging
+* **Alpha Phase/Pre-Pilot:** The first "real" robot; Alpha was designed as the pre-pilot model used for validating core functionality and gauging the restaurant industry's interest in the product.
+During this stage, I contributed to: finalizing the design of the ingredient dispenser containers and vibration module, and the bowl denester; assembling and mounting the structural framework to the main refrigeration unit; and developing the core modules through rapid prototyping and testing
+* **Beta Phase/Pilot Unit:** The pilot unit set to launch in the Vancouver based restaurant Food Republic; the unit would be a case study to prove the sales metrics of the unit and gain outreach for Cibotica.
+As one of the lead engineers, I lead the redesign from the pre-pilot to production for the ingredient dispenser, the bowl denester, and the bowl elevator + worked with the CTO to redesign the magnetic conveyor and the high-level architecture of Remy.
+On top of the design cycle, I also contributed to the assembly of the structural architecture and all modules, tested all systems for lifecycle and failure cases + rigorous ingredient testing to prove the modules's agnostic ingredient dispensing and the optimized speed/accuracy metrics of each ingredient, and wrote all the documentation for the Beta unit.
+More information on the Beta unit specifics can be read below.

 {% include image-gallery.html images="teampic.jpg" height="400" %}